UA-RCL/ua-rcl.github.io/index.md

 # University of Arizona Reconfigurable Computing Lab (UA-RCL)

-We research ways to bridge the gap between application engineers, hardware architects, and system software developers towards making emerging heterogenous computing and neuromorphic computing systems accessible.
-For this, we are actively working on two thrusts: a) building intelligent runtime systems for hardware agnostic application development and deployment on SoC scale heterogenous computing systems; b) designing reconfigurable architectures for neuromorphic computing to perform both training and high-throughput inference on resource constraint environments.
+We research ways to bridge the gap between application engineers, hardware architects, and system software developers towards making emerging heterogeneous computing and neuromorphic computing systems accessible.
+For this, we are actively working on two thrusts: a) building intelligent runtime systems for hardware-agnostic application development and deployment on SoC scale heterogeneous computing systems; b) designing reconfigurable architectures for neuromorphic computing to perform both training and high-throughput inference on resource constraint environments.

 {%
   include button.html